A martingale representation theorem and valuation of defaultable securities: Decomposition of -martingales stopped at

 \subsection{The optional martingale representation theorems}

 This subsection elaborates our complete, rigorous, explicit and general optional representation theorem for any $\mathbb G$-martingale stopped at $\tau$.
-To this end, we start with a class of $\mathbb G$-martingales that is widely used in insurance (mortality/longevity derivatives) and credit risk derivatives.
+To this end, we start by decomposing a class of $\mathbb G$-martingales that is widely used in insurance (mortality/longevity) derivatives and credit risk derivatives.
 These martingales take the form of $(E[h_{\tau}\ \big|\ {\cal G}_t],\ t\geq 0),$ where $h$ represents the payoff process with adequate integrability and measurability condition(s).
-To state our optional martingale representation of these martingales, we recall an interesting result of \cite{aksamitetal15}, and we give a technical lemma afterwards.
+To state our optional martingale representation for these martingales, we recall an interesting result of \cite{aksamitchoullijeanblanc15}, and we give a technical lemma afterwards.

-\begin{theorem} \cite[Theorem 3]{aksamitetal15} For any $\mathbb F$-local martingale $M$, the following
+\begin{theorem} \cite[Theorem 3]{aksamitchoullijeanblanc15} For any $\mathbb F$-local martingale $M$, the following

 is a $\mathbb G$-local martingale.
 Here

 \end{theorem}